microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ```
 If the value is 0, it means that the model does not take input data into account, and acts as the *worst linear predictor*, which is simply a mean value of the result.
 The value of 1 means that we can perfectly predict all expected outputs.
 In our case, the coefficient is around 0.06, which is quite low.

-We can also plot the test data together with regression line to better see how regression works in our case:
+We can also plot the test data together with the regression line to better see how regression works in our case:

 ```python
 plt.scatter(X_test,y_test)